guifranchi/docker-challenge-haproxy/README.md

-# Dockerized HAProxy with Let's Encrypt automatic certificate - Allyant Challenge
+# Dockerized HAProxy with Let's Encrypt automatic certificate

 This container provides an HAProxy instance with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) once a week with an internal cron job.